dbon81926/Industrial-Robotics/README.md

 Game Description:

 Create a game where 2 robots are hitting a puck between each other using wooden planks.
-Ensure safety features and a custom GUI has been created to make our system user-friendly.
+Various safety features are implemented, as well as interactive GUI with emergency stop functionality.
 A visual demonstration will be shown where the UR3 will be mimicking the simulated UR3's positions.

 Update Log: <br>
 25/9: Established DH Parameters of KUKA KR6 R900 Robot Arm. <br>